 - GPU Hardware h.264 encoding on consumer GPUs (h.264 encoding is still handled by the CPU)

 I’ve been really enjoying this feature.
-Not only have I moved my desktop in to my server room and started remoting in using Blast, but I can think of many use cases for this (machines shops, sharing software licenses, etc.).
+Not only have I moved my desktop in to my server room and started remoting in using Blast, but I can think of many use cases for this (machines shops, sharing software licenses, remote access, etc.).